vjp2109/EcommerceApp/README.md

 He(ART) Paintings is a fictional E-Commerce site that allows consumers to purchase paintings that are provided.

 This project is powered by ReactJS, Commerce.js, and Stripe.
-It entails a fully functional cart provided Commerce.js and payment page provided with Stripe.

 <!-- PROJECT DEMO GIF, AND IMAGES SHOULD BE PUT HERE -->